Gautschi-type and implicit-explicit integrators for constrained wave equations: A Gautschi-type Integrator

 we obtain by a calculation similarly as in Section~\ref{sec:Gautschi:unconstrained} that

 Considering the analog formula for~$u^{n-1}$, we obtain the scheme

 \begin{remark} The proposed numerical scheme~\eqref{eq:Gautschi:PDAE} is in line with Section~\ref{sec:Gautschi:unconstrained}.
 This means that we recover the scheme~\eqref{eq:Gautschi:noDamp:noConstraint} if we leave out the constraint. \end{remark} We would like to emphasize that the Gautschi-type integrator~\eqref{eq:Gautschi:PDAE} is a two-step scheme.
 Hence, we need to provide approximations~$u^0$ and~$u^1$ to apply the scheme.
 For~$u^0$ we can directly insert~$u(0)$.
-For the second value, we need to ensure~$u^1 = u(\tau) + \calO(\tau^3)$ in order to allow a second-order accuracy of the scheme, see Theorem~\ref{th:Gautschi:convergence} below.
+For the second value, we need to ensure~$u^1 = u(\tau) + \calO(\tau^3)$ in order to allow a second-order accuracy of the scheme; see Theorem~\ref{th:Gautschi:convergence} below.
+In fact, due to the second order structure of the problem, in the error accumulation we indeed loose one order of $\tau$ on the initial value and two orders in the defect.
 As an example, one may use a Taylor series approach in combination with~\eqref{eq:uker}, leading to

 Note, however, that this requires a sufficiently regular $u^0$.